 There are a lot of numbers!
 When viewing team stats, hover over the stat names to get a quick explanation of the abbreviations.

-In summary, Monkeystats uses BaseRuns because it provides a more accurate view of player value than OPS or Runs Created.
+In short, BaseRuns provides a more accurate and fair measure of offensive contribution than OPS or Runs Created, especially outside of Major League Baseball.

 My name is Jeff.
 I'm a recreational baseball and softball player, and I’ve long wanted a better way to manage team stats and schedules.
 Tired of driving to games only to find not enough players, and tired of unreadable stat spreadsheets, I built this site to centralize team management, communicate with players, ensure attendance, and make stats accessible.